mitre/oracle-database-19c-cis-baseline/README.md

 ```
 ## Using Heimdall for Viewing the JSON Results

-The JSON results output file can be loaded into __[heimdall-lite](https://heimdall-lite.mitre.org/)__ for a user-interactive, graphical view of the InSpec results.
+The JSON `results.json` output file can be loaded into __[heimdall-lite](https://heimdall-lite.mitre.org/)__ for a user-interactive, graphical view of the InSpec results.

 The JSON InSpec results file may also be loaded into a __[full heimdall server](https://github.com/mitre/heimdall2)__, allowing for additional functionality such as to store and compare multiple profile runs.